"Our Belize Vacation" - 10% off ALL diving tours!

 Picture

 While visiting Belize, you can try a dive to see if the sport appeals to you, enroll in a certification course or further your diving skills.
-Most dive centers offer courses ranging from basic Open Water through Divemaster, as well as speciality courses such as nitrox diving, deep diving, night diving, etc. One option for student divers is the referral program, in which you do the classroom work at a dive center close to home, then complete your open-water dives with a dive center in Belize.
+Most dive centers offer courses ranging from basic Open Water through Divemaster, as well as specialty courses such as nitrox diving, deep diving, night diving, etc. One option for student divers is the referral program, in which you do the classroom work at a dive center close to home, then complete your open-water dives with a dive center in Belize.

 Both live-aboard boats operating in Belize also offer a wide range of diving courses.